 All students should have a reading book available to them each day of school.
 Reading material that is not school related should be of good taste and is subject to teacher approval.
-Electronic readers are not allowed as stories and digital content cannot be monitored.
+Electronic books on student iPads may be allowed with teacher permission and if the digital content can be monitored.
 Students may be instructed to use any extra class time for silent reading, otherwise books and magazines should only be taken out during free time or when allowed by the teacher in charge.
 Students will face disciplinary action for bringing any books, magazines, pictures, audio, etc. of an illicit or inappropriate nature to school.
 This includes accessing or having these items via internet or other digital devices.

-◆Cameras/Recording Devices
+◆ Cameras/Recording Devices